XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 If you want to use the [Authorized Accounts](#authorized-accounts) feature, you must also enable `RequireAuth` on your issuing address.
 When using Authorized Accounts, your issuing address must [submit a `TrustSet` transaction to approve each accounting relationship](#authorizing-trust-lines) that customers create with your issuing address.

-You can only enable `RequireAuth` if the address owns no accounting relationships (trust lines) and no offers in the Ripple Consensus Ledger, so you must decide whether or not to use it before you start doing business in the RCL.
+You can only enable `RequireAuth` if the address owns no accounting relationships (trust lines) and no offers in the XRP Ledger, so you must decide whether or not to use it before you start doing business in the XRP Ledger.

 ### Enabling RequireAuth ###